Skip to main content

 Learn how to use nested workflows to improve your Torq workflows' efficiency, modularity, and scalability.

-Use the nested workflow operator to make complex workflows easier to read, more efficient, and simpler to maintain.
-It lets you break down big workflows into smaller, reusable parts (subroutines).
+Use the Workflow operator to make complex workflows easier to read, more efficient, and simpler to maintain.
+It lets you break down big workflows into smaller, reusable parts.

 Nested workflows are triggered by the parent workflow and require the On-demand trigger.
 Set the Triggered from toggle:

-• Anywhere: The workflow can be triggered from the designer or external sources such as Slack, and is also available as a nested workflow.
+• Anywhere: The workflow can be triggered manually by the user from the canvas or through exposure in Torq Cases.
+It is also available as a nested workflow.
 The workflow counts toward the workspace workflow quota.

-• Nested only: This workflow is just for use within other workflows.
+• Nested only: This workflow can only be used within other workflows.
 The workflow counts toward the workspace nested workflow quota.

 A published parent workflow runs the published version of nested workflows (unless an ID of a different revision was specified).
 If the parent workflow is a draft, it uses the latest version of the nested workflow, whether it's published or still a draft.